Agentic AI Governance

 - Table: session ID, tenant, status, tool calls, errors, servers, latency, last seen

-- Detail view: session info + tool call timeline (3-second HTMX polling)
+- Detail view: session info + tool call timeline (3-second live polling)

 - Kill button: terminate session with confirmation dialog